xclarissa/xclarissa/README.md

 - 🔰  I'm from Recife/PE, Brazil
 - ⚡ Passionate about Music, Pets, Movies and Technology
 - 🧠 Graduated in Systems Analysis and Development
-- 🏦 Currently work as a Front End Developer at NAGEM, a retail company based in Recife

 ##
 #### Currently working with: